 - Looking to beat the crowds?
 Visit the Pantheon an hour before closing time.

 - The best recommended time to visit for the full expeirence is around noon.
 When the sun shines through the oculus, make sure to stand straight under it and look up.

 - Be careful on rainy days as the floor may be slippery.

 Next, make your way to one what's considered to be one of the most famous fountains in the world.
 The Fontana di Trevi, or Trevi Fountain, is one of the most breathtaking fountains and stands out starkly from the other 1,352 fountains in Rome.
 Designed by Italian architect Nicola Salvi, it makes for a great sight at both day and night, but do be aware that it’s likely going to be crowded here at pretty much any time of day!
 Make sure follow through the age old tradition of tossing a coin into Trevi fountain.
 Legend goes that you will one day return to Rome if you stand with your back facing the fountain and flip a coin into the water, and you definitely want to return to the Eternal city.
 Right?!

 The Spanish Steps are also known as Piazza Spagna, or Spanish Square.
 The steps lead from the baroque fountain - Fontana della Barcaccia at the base, up to the Trinità dei Monti church at the top.
-It's passport to fame was when the 1953 film, Roman Holiday featuring Audrey Hepburn and Gregory Peck shows a scene here.
-After the movie, pretty much everyone came searching for these steps and have their Audrey Hepburn moment here.
+It gained popularity when the film "Roman Holiday" (featuring Audrey Hepburn and Gregory Peck) shot a scene on these iconic steps.
+So, if you're a fan of Audrey Hepburn, you'll want to relive that exact moment here.
 The steps are free to visit, and a photo of you on them (ideally eating gelato), is pretty much a staple when visiting Rome!

 Sign up for our monthly newsletter